Use Grafana As The UI

 Loki Data Source

-In the data source config panel, chose the Loki and set the url to the OAP server address, the default port is 3100.
+In the data source config panel, choose the Loki and set the url to the OAP server address, the default port is 3100.

 Configure Metric Dashboards